Kedap/apmpkg/doc/creando_paquetes_en.md

 # Guide to creating packages using ApmPKG
-In this guide you will learn everything you need to know when creating packages for ApmPKG, in this way we can extend its use much more and have packages for linux
+In this guide you will learn everything you need to know when creating packages for ApmPKG, in this way we can extend its use much more and have packages for Linux

 [Spanish](./creando_paquetes.md)